-His professional career began as a teenager and was quickly signed to Lava/Atlantic Records personally by label president Jason Flom in one of the biggest deals ever granted to a new recording artist.
-As the founder of the internationally award winning music production company/record label The Rumor Mill, J. Ralph has written and produced the music for numerous Grammy Award winning artists, symphony orchestras, The United Nations, The President of The United States and more Oscar® winning/nominated documentaries than any other composer in the history of the Academy Awards®.
+Honored by the Smithsonian National Museum of American History for “Innovative and unique contributions to American music”, his professional career began as a teenager and was quickly signed to Atlantic Records in one of the biggest record deals ever granted to a new recording artist.
+Following his debut album, J. Ralph has written and produced the music for numerous Grammy award winning artists, symphony orchestras, The United Nations, The President of The United States, Barack Obama and more Oscar winning/nominated documentaries than any other composer in the history of the Academy Awards.

 In the summer of 2015, J. Ralph was commissioned by Discovery Channel to write and produce an original symphonic work for Shark Week to raise money and awareness for species extinction and oceanic preservation.
 The resulting “Theodora” was conceived to reimagine what sharks could sound like.
 Featuring Grammy Winning violinist Joshua Bell, the London Symphony Orchestra and The London Voices Choir the piece was recorded at the legendary Abbey Road Studios with over 150 players.